the-scouts/por/sphinx_source/chapter-5.rst

          * agree the number of members that may be elected to the County Executive Committee (see Rule 5.16(f)(iii -- Elected Members)

-f. **The County Executive Committee** :sup:`sv`
+f. **The County Executive Committee**\ :sv:`#`

    i.
 The Executive Committee exists to support the County Commissioner in meeting the responsibilities of their appointment.

    ii.
-Members of the County Executive Committee must act collectively as charity Trustees of the Scout County, and in the best interests of its members to:\ :sup:`sv`
+Members of the County Executive Committee must act collectively as charity Trustees of the Scout County, and in the best interests of its members to:\ :sv:`#`

        * Comply with the Policy, Organisation and Rules of The Scout Association
        * Protect and maintain any property and equipment owned by and/or used by the County